 - 4 Ways to save money on hidden braces

 - 5 Getting fitted with braces behind teeth

 What are lingual braces?

 The term ‘lingual’ relates to the tongue and the surrounding area.
 Lingual orthodontic appliances are placed on the back of the teeth, where the tongue rests, meaning they are hidden from plain view.
 Only if someone opened their mouth very wide would you notice that they were wearing these hidden braces.

 This makes them ideal for people who want to straighten their teeth inconspicuously.
 This could be a teen who is worried about bullying or an adult who wants to maintain a professional look at work.

 They are also popular for people who have a big day, such as a wedding, coming up.
 You can get a straighter smile without worrying about having a mouth full of metal in those all-important photos.

-Hidden braces are very versatile as they can be used to treat a wide range of misalignment and malocclusion problems.
+Braces on the backside of teeth are very versatile as they can be used to treat a wide range of misalignment and malocclusion problems.

 You may hear this type of brace referred to as ‘incognito braces’.
-Although this is actually a brand name, it has become synonymous with lingual braces in the same way that Invisalign has for invisible braces.
+Although this is actually a brand name, it has become synonymous with lingual braces in the same way that Invisalign has for invisible teeth braces.
 We’ll talk more about Incognito lingual braces and other brands later on in this article.